tshepang/blog-movies/content/movies/overly complex action sequences.rst

 :public: false

-I am a fan of action sequences in movie, but only if the complexity is kept to some limit.
+I am a fan of action sequences in movies, but only if the complexity is kept to some limit.
 Too often, A-class movies add a lot of complexity to the mix, as if that equates to excellence, or increases chances of selling more tickets.
 Here's examples from the most guilty: